dib1979/Udacity-Project2/README.md

 <img src="Images/pic37.png">

 ## We then publish the pipeline and enable authentication locally
-## We need the REST url which would be contained in the pipeline_endpoint object
+### We need the REST url which would be contained in the pipeline_endpoint object
-## HTTP post request is created using the endpoint URL, authentication header and the JSON file
+#### HTTP post request is created using the endpoint URL, authentication header and the JSON file
 <img src="Images/pic38.png">

+## We then retrieve the Submitted pipeline run

 <img src="Images/pic39.png">